You can convert a picture into a chart. Choose "Picture" when creating your chart (after choosing your craft and project type).

 The gauge proportions indicates the shape of the boxes.
 If the stitches are not exactly square, your final project may become a bit distorted, which results in a 'stretched' image.

 The gauge proportions can be set when you have chosen knitting or crochet.
 For crochet, the boxes are squares by default.
 For knitting, the default gauge is set to 18/24 (rectangular boxes).
+You probably don't need to change this setting.

 Read here how to determine your gauge proportions.